RobertMCary/oldmusicdatabase/README.md

 The SQL commands will no longer execute, as I have lost access to the server on which they originally moved through, but I would like to eventually rewrite the tables as they would have existed, purely for understanding for myself and anyone else interested.
 I will create an 'issue' and leave it open until I can do this.

+NOTE: The music blog I am currently working on will draw from this project, and I consider it a complete reworking of what I wanted this project to originally be.
+It will be a more...fully-realized version.
+This project will not be updated in the future.